VincentWei/minigui-docs/user-manual/MiniGUIUserManualCompiletimeConfiguration.md

 ### Character Set

-Like the type of font, MiniGUI provides a well support for character set.
-A special character set support also can be flexible configured.
+MiniGUI provides a well support for character sets.
+The character sets supported by your MiniGUI core library can be flexibly configured as well.
-Table 2.13 lists character set and font related options and macros.
+The following table lists the options and macros related to character sets.

-Table 2.13 character set and font related options and macros
+##### Table: Options and macros related to character sets

 | Options           | Macro                          |  Default  | Comments
 |-------------------|--------------------------------|-----------|---------